Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

 \subsection{Main Results}

+We compare our approach with four state-of-the-art unlearning methods.
+Table.\ref{main_result} presents the comparison on the CIFAR-10 dataset.
+When adopting the ResNet-18 neural network, the original model attains an average accuracy of $85.37\%$ across 10 classes.
+When adopting the AllCNN neural network, the original model has an average accuracy of $86.56\%$.
+In this evaluation, we conduct the data forgetting experiment for each class independently.
+For each class, $100$ samples are randomly selected as $D_f$.
+Due to space constraints, the class-wise results are shown in Appendixes, while Table.\ref{main_result} illustrates the average results across 10 classes.

-The comparison between our approach and other methods on the CIFAR-10 is shown in Table.\ref{tb1}.
-We provide the accuracy of the gold model on both $D_{test}$ and $D_f$, \emph{i.e.,} $ACC^g_{D_{test}}$ and $ACC^g_{D_f}$.
-For each method, we provide the $ACC_{D_{test}}$, $ACC_{D_f}$, and $\delta = |ACC_{D_f}-ACC^g_{D_f}|$.
-The closer the accuracy between the gold model and the unlearned model, \emph{i.e.,} the smaller the $\delta$ is, the better the alignment is achieved.
-In addition, the accuracy on $D_{test}$ is employed to assess whether the model's normal performance is compromised after data removal.
+\textbf{Accuracy on $D_f$ and $D_{test}$:} We provide the accuracy of the gold model on both $D_{test}$ and $D_f$ (\emph{i.e.,} $ACC^g_{D_{test}}$ and $ACC^g_{D_f}$).
+For each method, we provide the $ACC_{D_{test}}$, $ACC_{D_f}$, and $\Delta = |ACC_{D_f}-ACC^g_{D_f}|$.
+The closer the accuracy between the gold model and the unlearned model (\emph{i.e.,} the smaller the $\Delta$ is), the better the alignment is achieved.
+In addition, the accuracy on $D_{test}$ is employed to assess whether the model's normal performance is compromised after data forgetting.
 The higher the accuracy on $D_{test}$ is, the better the normal performance is maintained.

-Table.\ref{tb1} shows the results for the original model using the ResNet18.
-For the original model, its average accuracy over 10 classes is $85.37$.
-For each class, 100 samples are randomly selected be forgotten.
-We conduct the data removal experiment for each class independently, as depicted in each row of Table.\ref{tb1}.

-From Table.\ref{tb1}, it's evident that the Fine-tuning method cannot effectively accomplish data removal, as the $ACC_{D_f}$ remains almost at $100\%$.
+From Table.\ref{main_result}, it's evident that the Fine-tuning method cannot effectively accomplish data forgetting, as the $ACC_{D_f}$ remains almost at $100\%$.
 It implies that Fine-tuning can only forget an entire class but struggles to forget a subset of a class.
 In contrast, the Random Labeling method tends to misclassify all samples in $D_f$, resulting in $ACC_{D_f}=0\%$.
-The Negative Gradient method performs better than Fine-tuning and Random Labeling, with an average difference of $\bar{\delta}=76.3\%$.
-Due to explicitly addressing the alignment challenge, the Bad Teacher method makes significant progress, achieving a remarkable average difference of $\bar{\delta}=8\%$.
-Nevertheless, our approach outperforms the Bad Teacher method in terms of both the accuracy on $D_{test}$ and $\delta$.
-Particularly, we improve the average difference $\bar{\delta}$ from $8\%$ to $4.2\%$.
+The Negative Gradient method performs better than Fine-tuning and Random Labeling, with an average difference of $\Delta_{NG}=76.3\%$.
+Due to explicitly addressing the alignment issue, the Bad Teacher method makes significant progress, achieving a remarkable average difference of $\Delta_{BadT}=8\%$.
+Nevertheless, our approach outperforms the Bad Teacher method in terms of both $\Delta$ and $ACC_{D_{test}}$.
+Particularly, we improve the average difference $\Delta$ from $8\%$ to $4.2\%$.